nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 ### Document Based Storage ([DBS](https://doc.nuxeo.com/nxdoc/dbs/)) Cache Invalidation

 For Nuxeo 8.10 and 9.10 the *DBS* layer (used to connect with MongoDB or Marklogic) [has a cache](https://jira.nuxeo.com/browse/NXP-20640) its invalidation in cluster mode requires Redis.

-{{#> callout type='warn' }}
+{{#> callout type='warning' }}
-A Nuxeo No-Redis cluster configuration can be applied at certain conditions, see: [No-Redis Nuxeo Cluster Configuration](https://doc.nuxeo.com/nxdoc/kafka/#andquotno-redisandquot-nuxeo-cluster) for more infos.
+A Nuxeo No-Redis cluster configuration can be applied at certain conditions, see: [No-Redis Nuxeo Cluster Configuration](https://doc.nuxeo.com/nxdoc/kafka/#andquotno-redisandquot-nuxeo-cluster) for more info.
 {{/callout}}

 ## Transient Store